cornell-zhang/catalyst2018/lab3/README.md

 ### Part3.
 Deploy Digit Recognition Web Application
 Now it’s time to deploy a web application based on your digit recognition system.
 Open a browser and type in the IP address “10.XX.XX.XX”.
 Then type in your Username and Password to login the system.
-After that, please double check the group number showed in the top of the website.
-Before starting drawing on the canvas, please upload the “digitrec.py” file created in part2 to the website.
-Finally you could play with your web app.
-Draw some weird numbers on the canvas to see whether you could fool the smart machine!
+After that, please double check that the group number shown at the top is correct.
+Before starting ti draw on the canvas, please upload the “digitrec.py” file created in part2 to the website.
+Finally, play with your web app!
+Draw some weird numbers on the canvas to see whether you can fool the smart machine!

 *Sign-off Milestone*: Once you have verified your web app, demonstrate the final web-based digit recognition system to one of the TAs.